G-glop/Trackinator/README.md

 - [X] Add a README.md
 - [ ] Search the calendar for any Trackinator info and add it here
 	- [ ] select the flex connector & crystals & oscillators (to free up browser tabs)
-	- [ ] transfer my eyetrack diagram to kicad (don't worry about simple component values/choices)
+	- [x] transfer my eyetrack diagram to kicad (don't worry about simple component values/choices)
-	- [ ] abandon fully flex design and opt into frunkable + flex illuminators / extensions
+	- [x] abandon fully flex design and opt into frunkable + flex illuminators / extensions
 	- [ ] drive all ir leds from a single current limited source to ensure sum i <= safe limit
 - [x] Import new FFC connector
 - FCC connector orientaion:
 	- Face cams prefer pins up
 	- Eye cams prefer pins down
 	- Nose cam doesn't care
+- [ ] Place the hub indicator LEDs close to their respective ESP/downstream port
 - [x] Add camera pinout to it
 	- Did the option with least fewest crossing lines, could've copied the xiao but eh
 - [x] Connect it to the ESP32
 - [ ] Select a suitable crystal + caps and add it
 - [ ] Add option to use central oscillator / clock source
 - [ ] Select and add USB C and A female connectors
-  - [ ] What does USB C need in addition to P+N+5V+GND?
+  - [ ] What does a USB C host port need in addition to P+N+5V+GND?
 - [ ] Use painters tape + scanner + 3d printer to prototype a flex PCB
   - [ ] IR illumination
   - [ ] Ambilight